Census Dots

 Native American/Other

-Of the 536 places in Maryland, Long Beach is the 291st most populous.
+Long Beach is ranked the 290th most populous place in Maryland, out of 536 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Long Beach was ranked the 291st most populous place in the 2020 Census.

 Long Beach's White Population